EFTEC/CliOne/README.md

 [definitions.md](definitions.md)

+## Compatibility

+* It must supports all moderns interface that are compatibles with Virtual Terminal.
+* Since Windows TH2 (v1511, 2015), cmd.exe and powershell.exe has supports or VT but it must be enabled.
+  * REG ADD HKCU\CONSOLE /f /v VirtualTerminalLevel /t REG_DWORD /d 1
+* Since Windows 10 Anniversary Edition (v1607, 2016), cmd.exe and powershell.exe has default supports of VT (AFAIK)
+* Windows 2019 (LTS, 2018) supports this library by default.
+* Windows Terminal supports all features.
+* The screen size width is -1 column less in older version of Windows.
+C'mon, Microsoft!

 ## Changelog
+* 1.10 (2022-02-21)
+  * **[new]** support for the old command line (cmd.exe).
+It is activated automatically.
+    * It degraded the colors to b&w and changes the utf-8 characters to be compatible.
+    * Also, the scroll bar and the waiting cursor is not displayed in this mode.
+    * See compatibility for more information.

 * 1.9 (2022-02-20)
   * **[new]** argumentIsValueKey and memory
   * **[changed]** **Changed the signature of createParam(), switched the second and third argument**